pocl/pocl/doc/sphinx/source/accel.rst

 in the section titled System-on-a-Chip design with AlmaIF Integrator.
 Make sure to check the accelerator base address from Vivado.

+Alternativaly, you can rapidly generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device by enabling few variables in CMAKE configuration.
+First, set CMAKE variable VIVADO_PATH to point to the directory with the 'vivado' executable.
+(E.g. at Xilinx/Vivado/2021.2/bin/)
+1. If you have TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable RTL and firmware generation of various TTA cores with different memory configurations.
+Then, you can simulate them with ttasim instruction set simulator by running ../tools/scripts/run_accel_tests from the build directory.
+2. If you have Vitis HLS installed, set VITIS_HLS_PATH to point to the directory with the vitis_hls executable.
+This enables the generation of fixed-function accelerator from C description.

+The bitstreams themselves are not automatically built with PoCL build process, but rather with a separate 'make bitstreams' command.
+This generates the bitstreams to build/examples/accel/bitstreams and build/examples/accel/hls/bitstreams directories.
+Once bitstreams have been built, build PoCL on the PYNQ-Z1 device.
+(You don't need to set ENABLE_TCE or VITIS/VIVADO_HLS_PATH) on it.
+Copy the bistreams directories (and in case of TTA, also the firmware_imgs directories) to their correct PoCL build directories on PYNQ.
+Finally, run ../tools/scripts/run_accel_tests --pynq to run the test programn on the FPGA device.

 Driver arguments are used to tell pocl where the accelerator is and what functions it supports.
 To run this example manually, execute::

-  POCL_DEVICES=accel POCL_ACCEL0_PARAMETERS=0x43C00000,1,2 ./accel_example
+  POCL_DEVICES=accel POCL_ACCEL0_PARAMETERS=0x43C00000,<device_name>,1,2 ./accel_example

 The environment variables define an accelerator with base physical address of 0x43C0_0000 that can execute pocl.add.i32 and pocl.mul.i32.
+If the device requires firmware to be loaded in, pocl will attempt to load it from <device_name>.img.
 When running the example, verify that the address given in the parameter matches the base address of the accelerator.

+The driver supports instruction-set simulation for TTA devices.
+To enable it, set the base address to 0xB, and set the <device_name> to point to a TTA device's .adf-file and compiled firmware binary (.tpef-file).
+PoCL will then start up the simulation with <device_name>.adf and, if it exists, <device_name>.tpef.

 There's an alternative way to emulate the accelerator in software by setting the base physical address to 0xE.
 This directs the driver to instead